What Is Wheelbite? (How To Prevent It)

-If you’re a beginner and bought a complete with softer wheels, then you most likely won’t have to worry about getting it.
+If you’re a beginner and bought a complete with softer wheels, you most likely won’t have to worry about getting it.
 99% of companies will test their setups for wheelbite before they release them.
 But you should still check before riding.

 How To Test For Wheelbite?